-As she has no other CGT event, Mei-Ling completes item 17 on her tax return (supplementary section) or item 9 if she uses the tax return for retirees as follows:
+As she has no other CGT event, Mei-Ling completes item 18 on her tax return (supplementary section) or item 9 if she uses the tax return for retirees as follows:

-17 Capital gains Did you have a capital G NO YES You must also print X in the YES box at G if you received a distribution of a capital gain from a trust.
-Net capital gain A 3 ,5000.00 Total c urrent year capital gains H 8,000.000 N forwa let capital losses carried , , , , , , , , , , , , , , , , , , ,
+18 Capital gains Did you have a capital gains tax event during the year?
+YES You mus received Net capit at also print X in the YES box at G if you a distribution of a capital gain from a trust.
+Total o urrent year capital gains H 8,000.00 N forwa let capital losses carried v later income years